 Can I get an Amen?!?

-When I “write toward vulnerability,” I don’t often like what I see, what is revealed on the lines and in between them.
+When I “write toward vulnerability,” I don’t always like what I see, what is revealed on the lines and in between them.
 And for this, I am profoundly grateful.
+Something revoluationary and subversive is at work.

 A postscript (or prompt): When I first saw the words write toward vulnerability, I interpreted them literally.
 Like writing to vulnerability – a letter, an email, a sonnet, an epistle.
-‘Might be worth trying – even if frustrating, imperfect, and unlikable.
+‘Might be worth trying – even if messy, frustrating, imperfect, and unlikable.
+And revoluationary.
+And subversive.
 Just a thought…